-The banner of the Amalgamated Miners’ Association (AMA) of Australasia – Maldon No. 14 Branch is one of the most significant artefacts in the Maldon District Museum collection.
+The banner of the Amalgamated Miners’ Association (AMA) of Australasia – Maldon No. 14 Branch is arguably the most significant artefact in the Maldon District Museum collection.

 The Maldon Miners’ Association Banner is an important historical document and a tangible link between the past, the present and the future.
 A study of the banner allows us to put the often-told stories of the successful few in perspective with the day-to-day struggles, ambitions and achievements Maldon’s ordinary miners and their families.

 The early miners’ associations of the central Victorian goldfields formed following the introduction of company mining during the 1860s where working conditions were often appalling by today’s standards.
 These local associations eventually became branches of the Amalgamated Miners’ Association of Victoria (established 1874), and later the Amalgamated Miners’ Association of Australasia (established 1884) which brought together the associations from each colony and both islands of New Zealand.

 This banner is one of only two Amalgamated Miners’ Association of Australasia banners known to exist in Victoria, the other is in Stawell.
 The Maldon banner is unique because it not only remains in Maldon but the streets where it was paraded remain largely as they were.

 For many years processional banners were used by trades unions as a symbol of pride and solidarity.
 They also presented the public face of an organisation, especially at parades.
 The miners’ associations used their banners at their annual Sports’ Day parades; these days were known as ‘demonstrations’ at the time.

 The Maldon association held its first Sports Day in September 1883 and used a banner borrowed from Creswick Branch to head the parade.
 The branch continued to borrow a banner from Creswick or Sandhurst (Bendigo) until deciding to obtain its own in 1887.